What Is Fine Jewelry Guide to Quality Value and Types

 Modern High-Value Options

-Before buying, I always check for jewelry hallmarks.
-These tiny engravings are a legal requirement in the US to verify metal purity.
+I always check for the jewelry hallmarks before purchasing anything.
+In fact, these tiny engravings are legally required in the US to test metal purity.

-- Silver: High-quality silver must be stamped with “925,” indicating it is sterling silver jewelry.
+- Silver: High-quality silver should be stamped “925” to show it is sterling silver jewelry.

-- Maker’s Mark: A signature or logo that identifies the manufacturer, ensuring accountability for the metal quality.
+- Maker’s Mark: A mark or logo which identifies the manufacturer and holds them accountable for the quality of the metal.

 Craftsmanship: Settings, Finishing, and Construction

-The difference between a “good” piece and a “great” piece lies in the details.
-True quality is visible in the finishing:
+The difference between a “good” piece and a “great” piece is always in the details.
+The finishing leaves a mark of true quality:

-- Prong Work: Prongs should be smooth, symmetrical, and tight against the stone to prevent snagging.
+- Work: Like pave or micro prongs should be smooth, symmetrical and as tight against the stone as possible to avoid snagging.

-- Weight: Genuine precious metal jewelry feels substantial.
-If a gold ring feels light as air, it’s likely hollow or a base metal.
+- Weight: Real gold or silver jewelry is heavier.
+If a gold ring feels as light as air, it’s probably hollow or made of base metal.

 Durability and Hypoallergenic Performance